 Time, and will take place online through Brightspace.
-The exam will be open-book and consist of multiple choice questions.
+The exam will be open-book and consist of multiple-choice questions.
 If you have a legitimate reason for missing the midterm exam, a deferred midterm exam may be scheduled for you.
-More details about the midterm exam will be announced at a later date.
+More details about the midterm exam will be announced later.
+Please note that the exams will be held in person if the university changes its policy on online exams to in-person exams because of lifting COVID restrictions.
+It will be announced later.